Teotihuacan: Year 426: Conquest of Copán and Quiriguá

 In 426, the Copán ruling dynasty was created with K'inich Yax K'uk' Mo' as the first king.
 The Dynasty went on to have sixteen rulers.
 Copán is located in modern-day Honduras, as described by Copán Altar Q. Soon thereafter, Yax K'uk' Mo' installed Tok Casper as king of Quiriguá, about 50 km north of Copán.

 Zenith

 The city reached its peak in 450 CE when it was the center of a powerful culture whose influence extended through much of the Mesoamerican region.
 At this time, the city covered over 30 km^{2} (over 11 1/2 square miles), and perhaps housed a population of 150,000 people, with one estimate reaching as high as 250,000.
+Although, more recent residential structure analysis by Smith supports a population estimate of around 100,000 people.
 Various districts in the city housed people from across the Teotihuacan region of influence, which spread south as far as Guatemala.
 Notably absent from the city are fortifications and military structures.
+George L. Cowgill argued that Teotihuacan’s most rapid growth took place between about 100 BCE and 200 CE, when much of the Basin of Mexico population became concentrated in the city.
+He also suggested that after this period the city’s territorial extent changed little, while population growth slowed and appears to have leveled off by the third century.